Board of Directors

 Another major opportunity was when I debuted my very own “Shelbi Show” in early May 2022.
 This show is a dream of mine to be able to provide encouragement, support and hope to any and every one that faces difficulties.
 As it continues, I will be able to share my story, as well others.
 I will also be interviewing and showcasing people from all over the nation that are involved in supporting and advocating for those with lived experiences.

-Michael W. Smull
+Michael Smull

 Founder & Emeritus